Beehive324/elixirpaxos/README.md

 ```

 ## Implementation: Storage Server

 The further abstraction we chose to implement on top of Paxos is a storage server,
-the main goal here is to ensure that data replicas remain consistent across nodes in a distributed environment.
+the main goal here is to ensure that data replicas remain consistent across nodes in a distributed environment
+through providing consistent key-value storage across nodes.

 # Features:

 Initiates a Paxos proposal to store a key-value pair.

 Key Value Storage: Provides distributed, consistent storage of key-value pairs